anuraghazra/EvolutionAquerium/readme.md

 It's a robust function to define fear which can be also used inversly with negative values.

+**`defineFear()`** function allows Agents to add Steering Forces simultaneously on each other

 ```javascript
 // list, weight, perception, ?callback
 creature.defineFear(predators, -4, 50);
 ```

 ## Reproduction System
-Reproduction System checks for `male` and `female` agents and if their `radius` is greater than 8 and they are close enough to each other, then they can reproduce with their specific `DNA`.
+Reproduction System checks for `male` and `female` agents and if their `radius` is greater than 8 and they are close enough to each other, then they can reproduce with their specific `DNA` and creates a small Agent based on their DNA data and with some mutation.

 # Predator class
-Predators are simple but deadly they just has a `sex` property set to 'predator' and `color` to 'red'
+Predators are simple but deadly they just has a `sex` property set to 'predator'

 and i used **`defineFear()`** function inversely to attack the Creatures